Meetings are rarely the best part of anyone’s nine-to-five, yet they’re an unavoidable necessity for millions of employees across the UK.

 Traditionally, a meeting involves travelling to a location chosen by someone else, sitting in an uncomfortable chair and wondering whether anyone will be bold enough to take a biscuit.

-Yet this model of corporate discussions seems increasingly archaic in the age of fibre broadband and live streaming software.
+Yet this model of corporate discussions seems increasingly archaic in the age of fibre broadband deals and live streaming software.

 Like fax machines and ring binders, face-to-face discussions are being usurped by technological progression.